gbif/regionalnodes/sessions.md

 Pre-recorded presentations to watch ahead of the live session will be posted here from 23 June 2021.

-+ GrSciColl intro video - explaining what it is and why we are working on it (Marie Grosjean)
++ GrSciColl intro video – explaining what it is and why we are working on it (Marie Grosjean)
-+ GBIF Backbone taxonomy: Reminder on how it assembled now and future perspectives for the Catalogue of Life + (Markus Döring/ Olaf Banki tbc)
++ GBIF Backbone taxonomy: Reminder on how it assembled now and future perspectives for the Catalogue of Life + (Markus Döring / Olaf Banki tbc)
 + Working with issues and flags, including highlighting data blog (Andrea Hahn, John Waller, Marie Grosjean)
 + Sensitive species working group (Andrew Rodrigues)
 + Analyzing GBIF downloads from contributed datasets (Niels Raes tbc)

 **Live Q&A with all presenters Facilitator:** Laura Russell

 ## Speed dating networking activity

 Goal: For nodes to share ideas for collaborative projects with other nodes in the network.